jake-knerr/cogent/README.md

 Think of HTML/CSS as the language to describe the view.

-#### A component's API is both the API exposed by the Object wrapper and the wrapped HTMLElement (view).
+#### A component's API is both the API exposed by the object wrapper and the wrapped HTMLElement (view).

-However, external code cannot use the view's API to read or mutate its child or descendent Nodes.
+#### External code cannot use the view's API to read or mutate a component's child or descendent Nodes.

 To change the internal structure, the component must expose methods to do so using methods on the object wrapper.